1jour1vin

 About the wine:

 A dense wine that remains balanced and complex, with well-integrated tannins and a juicy finish.
-It starts out very fruity, then opens up to reveal velvety tannins and an open texture.
+It starts out very fruity, then opens up to reveal velvety tannins with an open texture.
 Intense yet subtle aromas of blackberries, pencil lead, and hazelnuts.
 Some mineral notes.
 A lingering, understated finish.
 Great potential.
 A blend of 60% Cabernet Sauvignon, 39% Merlot, and 1% Petit Verdot.

 Jeb Dunnuck